izolate/agegate/README.md

 ### HTML

-The maximum amount of markup you'll need is as follows:
+The maximum amount of markup you'll need is as follows.
+Keep the same `name` attributes:
 ```
 <form name='agegate'>
   <input type='number' name='year'>